What is backdating and how does it work?

 Depending on how many orders that need to be processed, you may not see any action on the progress bar for some time (could be minutes).
 The status, however, will be set to processing:

 Once all of the orders have been fetched, the backdating job will work through them one by one checking to see if the order qualifies for any of the workflows in the backdating job.
-If the order qualifies, Order Tagger will apply or remove tags based on the workflows you have set up.
+If the order qualifies, Customer Tagger will apply or remove tags based on the workflows you have set up.

 Once the backdate has finished, the status will say complete: